-In 2017, interest paid on U.S. federal government debt alone was over $458.54 billion.1 This is paid out of the federal budget.
-Interest on household debt is paid through mortgages, student loans, car payments, and other types of personal debt, while interest on business debt is paid as part of the operating expenses of U.S. businesses.
+In 2017, interest paid on U.S. federal government debt alone was over $458.54 billion.1 This is paid out of the federal budget (our tax dollars), while interest on household debt is paid through mortgages, student loans, car payments, and other types of personal debt.
+Interest on business debt is paid as part of the operating expenses of U.S. businesses, the cost of which is passed on to the whole society in the form of higher prices, lower wages for workers, or absent environmentally responsible processes that businesses “can’t afford.”

-If an economy is creating most of its money supply by lending (see How Money is Created), it stands to reason that it will have a lot of debt.
-In the U.S. about 90% of our money is created by bank lending, so you might think that combined debt would equal about 90% of the money supply.
-However our money supply is nowhere close to $50.7 trillion.
-The money supply (M2) as of September 2018 was about $14.248 trillion.2
+If an economy is creating most of its money supply by lending (see How is Money is Created Today?), it stands to reason that it will have a lot of debt.
+In the U.S. only the coins are created without corresponding debt.
+Most of our money is created by bank lending.
+So you might think that combined debt would be approximately equal to the money supply.
+It isn’t.
+The money supply (M2) as of September 2018 was about $14.248 trillion,2 not even a third of the overall debt load.

 The level of debt has far surpassed the supply of available money.
-This happens because only the banks have the power to create money when they lend, but there are other lenders and debt holders besides banks.
-(For a more complete explanation, see How Bank-Account Money Works.)
+Mechanical reasons this can happen are explained in How Bank-Account Money Works.
 Debt can easily surpass money, but since we have a system where money (other than coins) can only be created by debt, it’s fairly impossible for money to ever catch up.
-Debt continues to grow and it always grows faster than money, which makes debt repayment more and more difficult.
+Debt continues to grow, and having more debt than money makes debt repayment more and more difficult.

 Join us.
 Get Involved